FB pixel

 The O&M team at Leader Dog comes with a wealth of knowledge and experience.
 Our team prides itself on helping clients learn to navigate with confidence in our Orientation & Mobility program, supporting GPS training, and dedicating themselves to building unforgettable experiences for teenagers who are blind at Teen Summer Camp.

 Rod sits in front of a blue-gray photo backdrop.
-He is smiling at the camera and wearing a medium blue collared shirt with a vintage Leader Dog logo in white.A member of the Leader Dog team since 1979, Rod is internationally recognized for his extensive knowledge in developing advanced O&M instructional programs.
+He is smiling at the camera and wearing a medium blue collared shirt with a vintage Leader Dog logo in white.A member of the Leader Dog team since 1979, Rod is internationally recognized for his extensive knowledge in developing advanced orientation and mobility (O&M) instructional programs.
 He has developed integrated methods for use of canes and dogs as well as GPS in both O&M and guide dog programs.
 His expertise in guide dog utilization, O&M and GPS has given him an innovative perspective for enhancing mobility and independence for people who are blind and visually impaired.

 Rod implemented Leader Dog's O&M Training program and was instrumental in developing Leader Dog's location technology classes (centering on the use of a talking navigational tool using GPS).
 Leader Dog has become the world leader in the application of this technology.